Jaser2005/OIBSIP/README.md

 1. Email Spam Detection using Machine Learning – Built a model to classify emails as spam or ham using NLP and ML techniques.

-2. Car Price Prediction using Machine Learning – Predicted car prices based on key features using regression models.
+2. Car Price Prediction using Machine Learning – Predicted car prices based on key features using regression models (Random Forest Regressor)

 3. Sales Prediction using Python – Forecasted future sales using historical data and data visualization.